NVIDIA/nvidia-docker/README.md

 nvidia-docker run --rm nvidia/cuda nvidia-smi
 ```

+#### _ppc64le (POWER) Archictecture_
+There is limited build support for ppc64le.
+Running `make deb` will build the nvidia-docker deb for ppc64le (if run on a ppc64le system).
+If the deb install fails because you have the 'docker.io' (>= v1.9) package installed, but not the 'docker-engine' package, you can force-install.
+There is currently no docker-provided docker-engine repository for ppc64le.

+Not all the build targets for ppc64le have been implemented.
+If you would like for a Dockerfile to be created to enable a ppc64le target, please open an issue.

 # Issues and Contributing

 **A signed copy of the [Contributor License Agreement](https://raw.githubusercontent.com/NVIDIA/nvidia-docker/master/CLA) needs to be provided to digits@nvidia.com before any change can be accepted.**